chepeftw/NS3DockerEmulator/docs/_posts/2017-07-10-preliminaries.md

 <!-- # Preliminaries -->

 You should install NS3, Docker and some other utilities for the emulator to work.
-You can also check the "install.sh" script provided by @ptrsen (Thank you very much (y)).
+You can also check the "install.sh" script provided by @ptrsen (Thank you very much 👍).

 ## NS3
 Reference ... [https://www.nsnam.org/docs/tutorial/html/getting-started.html](https://www.nsnam.org/docs/tutorial/html/getting-started.html)